2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 • Next-Best Action: Next-best action relies on robust customer data, analytics, and artificial intelligence (AI) to predict the next-best step sales, service, or marketing teams can take to improve the customer journey and increase conversion.

-• Programmatic Advertising: CDPs enable you to target customers better with programmatic advertising.
+• Programmatic Advertising: CDP analytics enable you to target customers better with programmatic advertising.

-• Lookalike Modeling: Advertise across channels to both knowns and unknown audiences with lookalike modeling based on key audience attributes.
+• Lookalike Modeling: Advertise across channels to both known and unknown audiences with lookalike modeling based on key audience attributes.

 • Customer Loyalty: Measure and predict customer loyalty, and customize communications to increase the lifetime value of your most loyal customers.

-• Personalization: Once segments and audiences are identified, marketing, sales, and customer service teams can tailor messaging that speak directly to target audiences, and delivered through the right channel, at the right time.
+• Personalization: Once segments and audiences are identified, marketing, sales, and customer service teams can tailor messaging that speaks directly to target audiences and is delivered through the right channel, at the right time.

-• Data Governance: A CDP enables IT and data teams to enforce data access policies and permissions across teams, ensuring that specific teams only have access to the data that they need.
+• Data Governance: CDP platforms enable IT and data teams to enforce data access policies and permissions across teams, ensuring that specific teams only have access to the data that they need.

-• Consent Management: CDPs can integrate with consent management solutions, allowing customer data privacy preferences to be integrated directly into unified customer profiles.
+• Consent Management: Customer data platform solutions can integrate with consent management solutions, allowing customer data privacy preferences to be integrated directly into unified customer profiles.

 What is the Difference Between a CDP and Other Data Management Solutions?

-A customer data platform (CDP) is a centralized customer database that builds unified profiles from data it collects across any number of disparate data silos.
-A CDP then delivers combined data out to other solutions in the technology stack to affect the customer experience.
+A customer data platform is a centralized customer database that builds unified profiles from data it collects across any number of disparate data silos.
+A CDP platform then delivers combined data out to other solutions in the technology stack to affect the customer experience.
+Continue reading for more CDP marketing examples.

 What is a DMP?